hmrc/pillar2-frontend/README.md

 ## Running the service locally

+#### To compile the project:
-The below command ensures the compilation is successful without any errors
+The below command ensures the project is compiled without any errors

 `sbt clean update compile`